jdhayford/flippingbits/popping-hood-on-video.md

 - Pop the hood, aka open up Chrome Developer tools (or your browser equivelant).

+Have you ever watched a video?
+Actually wait, thats way too large a net.
+Have you ever watched a video stream online?
+Nope, still far too many of you still here.
+Have you ever watched a video stream online and wanted to learn exactly how it works, from an industry expert?
+Thats great, well y'all should probably keep looking around for other posts.
+Have you ever watched a video stream online and wondered what you would see if you popped the hood and looked around a bit?

+Whew, well hey it looks like its just you and me now.
+You've come to the right place.
+I'm just another engineer who thought, "gee I wonder how this works" around a year ago while watching a football stream, and would be happy to walk through that ensuing investigation.
+I'll even throw in some cool nuggets that I've picked up since then.
+By the end of this quick journey I want to completely replace the black box of the player in your browser with, well, maybe a slightly lighter box (think `#1a1a1a`).
+But really, the world of video engineering is a really neat one if you haven't had a chance to take a trip so here is my brochure to streaming island.

 > Picture of Twitch with the developer panel open

 Lets hop on over to the network tab to see whats going on